The Minimum Wage

 Minimum Wage Threat

 Proponents say that boosting the minimum wage will reduce poverty without reducing jobs.
-But the academic evidence paints a very different picture: According to economists at the Federal Reserve Board and the University of California-Irvine, the majority of empirical research shows that a higher minimum wage reduces employment for the least-skilled while having little to no effect on poverty rates.
+However the academic evidence paints a very different picture: According to economists at the Federal Reserve Board and the University of California-Irvine, the majority of empirical research shows that a higher minimum wage reduces employment for the least-skilled while having little to no effect on poverty rates.

 $15 Minimum Wage

 The $15 minimum wage proposal has recently gained traction – largely due to the Fight for $15 movement.
-But even a top organizer for the SEIU has admitted, that this unprecedented number was pulled out of thin air.
+But even a top organizer for the SEIU has admitted that this unprecedented number was pulled out of thin air.
 In his words, “$10 was too low and $20 was too high, so we landed at $15.”

 Continue reading on MinimumWage.com